 - Press the seam allowances together and to the left.

 - Repeat to create the second and third rows.
 Press the seam allowances of the second row to the right.
 Press the seam allowances of the third row to the left.
 Alternating the pressing in this manner allows the seams to “nest together” when assembling top to bottom.
-For more about this and other Quilting Basics, take a look at the links in the introduction above to our five-part Quilting Basics Series.
+For more about this and other Quilting Basics, take a look at our five-part Quilting Basics Series.

 - Place the first and second completed rows right sides together.
 Carefully align all the seams.
 Pin in place and stitch together with a ¼” seam allowance.